The 10 Best Suburbs to Live in PERTH: Reviewed and Ranked in 2024

 In preparing this best suburb guide for Perths, I combined my local expertise, knowledge and time with a variety of reliable sources, including online information.
 Personal explorations of each suburb were supplemented with real estate market data from websites like realestate.com.au and domain.com.au, providing current property trends and prices.
 In Cottesloe, I explored popular eateries along Marine Parade, including the iconic Indiana Cottesloe Beach.

-Community insights were gleaned from local forums and social media groups and platforms, giving a genuine feel of each suburb’s lifestyle.
-Participating in social gatherings at community-centric spots in South Perth, such as the well-loved Millpoint Caffe Bookshop.
+Community insights were gathered from local forums and social media groups and platforms, giving a genuine feeling and personal feedback of each suburb’s lifestyle.
+Also participating in social gatherings at community-centric spots in South Perth, such as the well-loved Millpoint Caffe Bookshop.
 Perth and its suburbs offered a grassroots perspective.
 Here, residents’ discussions about daily life, amenities, and community events provided a real-life glimpse into the living experience in each suburb.
-Whilst also attending local food festivals or market days in suburbs like Mount Lawley, known for its vibrant Beaufort Street Merchant and other trendy cafes.
+It doesn’t take too long to notice the great local food festivals or market days in suburbs like Mount Lawley and Beaufort Street Merchant known for its vibrant and other trendy cafes.

 Articles from The West Australian and PerthNow further provide my analysis with updates on suburb developments and local issues.
-This comprehensive approach ensures that the recommendations are well-rounded, relevant, and resonate with those living in or moving to Perth.
+This comprehensive approach ensures that my the recommendations are well-rounded, relevant, to resonate with people living in or looking to move to Perth.

 Conclusion

-In summary, our comprehensive analysis of Perth’s suburbs has led to the following recommendations, each uniquely appealing based on a variety of factors:
+My comprehensive analysis of Perth’s Best Suburbs to Live in 2024, has led to the following recommendations, each uniquely appealing based on a variety of factors:

 1. Nedlands (Total Score: 90/100)